krlex/git-user-clone/README.md

 # This is a Git clone all repos from user

-This is a script for multi git clone from random user
+This is a script for multi git clone all repos from user

 #### How to use script
 ```